ephraim17/sa-mp-translate-discord-bot/README.md

 # 🚀 🎉 Discord Translation Bot 🚀 🎉

-This bot used the SA-MP Translate API to translate text on Discord to over 80+ languages in real time.
+This bot uses the SA-MP Translate API to translate text on Discord to over 80+ languages in real time.
 The aim of this bot is to give users a feel of the SA-MP Translate API before they decide to intergrate it in their SA-MP servers.

 ![Image of Discord Bot in actin](https://i.imgur.com/wpPfzN9.png)